dfrnt-labs/terminusdb-docs-static/src/app/docs/read-documents-with-woql/page.md

   metadata:
     title: Read documents with WOQL
     description: >-
-      A guide to show how to read documents with WOQL in your TerminusDB and TerminusCMS projects.
+      A guide to show how to read documents with WOQL in your TerminusDB projects.
     openGraph:
       images: >-
         https://assets.terminusdb.com/docs/woql-read-documents.png
 media: []
 ---

-> To use this HowTo, first [clone the Star Wars demo](/docs/clone-a-demo-terminuscms-project/) into your team on TerminusCMS.
+> To use this HowTo, first [clone the Star Wars demo](/docs/clone-a-demo-terminuscms-project/) into your team on DFRNT TerminusDB cloud.
 You will then have access to the data needed for this tutorial.

 You can read a document after finding the document id as follows: